Isogeometric Least-squares Collocation Method with Consistency and Convergence Analysis: Comparisons and discussions

 Additionally, to illustrate the error distribution of the numerical solution, the following \emph{absolute errors} $e_a$ are employed, i.e.,

-In the following, five numerical examples are presented.
+In the following, six numerical examples are presented.
 These examples are implemented with MATLAB and run on a PC with a 2.66-GHz Intel Core2 Quad CPU Q9400 and 3 GB memory.
 Examples I--III are three source problems in one, two, and three dimensions, respectively, Example IV is a linear elasticity problem, and Example V demonstrates the stability of the IGA-L method with respect to that of the IGA-C method.
-The problems in Examples I--IV are solved by both the IGA-C and IGA-L methods.
+Moreover, Example VI illustrates the capability of IGA-L method for solving a 2D source problem on a frame-corner-like domain which contains a $C^0$ line.
+The problems in Examples I--V are solved by IGA-L, IGA-C, and IGA-SC methods.
 With the IGA-C method, the control points are increased gradually, and the collocation points are the Greville abscissae~\cite{auricchio2010isogeometric} of the knot vectors, also called the \emph{Greville collocation points}.
-With the IGA-L method, we employed two strategies.
-In the first strategy, named \textbf{IGA-L fixed}, the control points are fixed and the collocation points are increased gradually at the same rate as the collocation points used in the corresponding IGA-C. In the second strategy, named \textbf{IGA-L variable}, the control points are variable and are increased gradually at the same rate as those of IGA-C. In each computation round of the IGA-L variable strategy, supposing the numbers of the control points are $n$, $n \times n$, and $n \times n \times n$ in the one-, two-, and three-dimensional cases, respectively, the numbers of the corresponding collocation points are taken as $n+2$, $(n+2) \times (n+2)$, and $(n+2) \times (n+2) \times (n+2)$, respectively.
-The collocation points for IGA-L are also taken as the Greville abscissae of the knot vectors.
-To produce the Greville collocation points, we repeatedly inserted the knot at the midpoint of the longest knot interval until there were enough knots in the knot vector.
+The collocation manner for IGA-SC follows the method developed in~\cite{anitescu2015isogeometric}.
+With the IGA-L method, the control points are variable and are increased gradually at the same rate as those of IGA-C. In each computation round of the IGA-L variable strategy, supposing the numbers of the control points are $n$, $n \times n$, and $n \times n \times n$ in the one-, two-, and three-dimensional cases, respectively, the numbers of the corresponding collocation points are taken as $n+2$, $(n+2) \times (n+2)$, and $(n+2) \times (n+2) \times (n+2)$, respectively.
+In this paper, we take the following collocation manner for IGA-L method.

-The plots for the numerical results of Examples I--III are illustrated in Figs.~\ref{fig:one_dim_example},~\ref{fig:two_dim_example}, and~\ref{fig:three_dim_example}, respectively.
-In each of these figures, sub-figures (a) and (d) are plots of the logarithm (base $10$) of the relative error for the solution vs. the number of collocation points, (b) and (e) are plots of the logarithm (base 10) of the relative error for the differential operator vs. number of collocation points, and (c) and (f) are plots of the running time vs. number of collocation points.
-Moreover, in these figures, the blue, red, and light green lines indicate the data for the IGA-C, IGA-L fixed, and IGA-L variable strategies, respectively.
+\textbf{Collocation manner for IGA-L:} The collocation points for IGA-L are taken as the Greville abscissae of a knot sequence.
+To produce $n$ Greville collocation points for a NURBS curve of degree $k,\ (n \geq k)$, we first uniformly insert $n-k-1$ numbers into the interval $[0,1]$, resulting in the knot sequence,

+and then, $n$ Greville collocation points for a NURBS curve of degree $k,\ (n \geq k)$ can be generated from the above knot sequence.
+The collocation points for NURBS surfaces and solids can be produced by the aforementioned manner for each parameter.

 \textbf{Example I:} one-dimensional source problem with Dirichlet boundary condition: